ejustroboticsclub/Ocean-Exploration-Video-Challenge-2024/README.md

 </br>

 #### Processing a Video
-You can use the command-line interface to process images directly:
+You can use the command-line interface to process videos directly:
 ```
 python3 predict.py --type video --path path/to/video.mp4 --conf-threshold 0.1 --show-conf True
 ```